-In early 2011, the Children’s Hospital of Eastern Ontario (CHEO) Department of Genetics made a commitment to enhance the genetics literacy of healthcare providers across Ontario by funding the Genetics Education Canada – Knowledge Organization (GEC-KO).
-GEC-KO will enable development, collection, dissemination and evaluation of genetics educational materials.
-A supporting infrastructure for genetics education will facilitate translation of research.
-Most importantly, it will, for the first time in Canada, provide a concerted effort to build genetics competencies in primary care, specialty medicine, and other health professions.
+In early 2011, the Children’s Hospital of Eastern Ontario (CHEO) Department of Genetics made a commitment to enhance the genetics/genomics literacy of healthcare providers across Ontario by funding the Genetics Education Canada – Knowledge Organization (GEC-KO).
+GEC-KO is developing, collecting, disseminating and evaluating genetics/genomics educational resources for Canadian and international use.
+This supporting infrastructure for genetics and genomics education facilitates translation of research.
+Most importantly, for the first time in Canada, it provides a concerted effort to build genetics/genomics competencies in primary care, specialty medicine, and other health professions.

 Former chief of Genetics at CHEO, Dr. Judith Allanson, and Toronto family physician, Dr. June Carroll are the co-founders and co-directors of GEC-KO.
 Shawna Morrison, board certified genetic counsellor, is the program manager.

-In the short time since GEC-KO was conceived, a multidisciplinary advisory board has been assembled representing clinical and laboratory genetics specialists, knowledge translation and epidemiology experts, family physicians, and representatives from northern and rural communities in addition to hospital administration.
+GEC-KO has a multidisciplinary advisory board with representatives from clinical and laboratory genetics, knowledge translation and epidemiology, family medicine, northern and rural communities and hospital administration.

-- Raise the awareness of genetics in clinical practice
+- Raise the awareness of genetics and genomics in clinical practice

-- Identify the genetics knowledge, skills and attitudes useful for clinical roles
+- Identify the genetics/genomics knowledge, skills and attitudes useful for clinical roles

-- Incorporate genetics competencies into continuing professional development for health professionals
+- Incorporate genetics/genomics competencies into continuing professional development for health professionals

-- Incorporate genetics competencies into the curricula for postgraduate training of health professionals
+- Incorporate genetics/genomics competencies into the curricula for postgraduate training of health professionals

-- Incorporate genetics competencies into the curricula for undergraduate health professionals
+- Incorporate genetics/genomics competencies into the curricula for undergraduate health professionals

 - Disseminate educational resources and learning from this educational program